 In Northern Naxos, the stonemasons abandoned another impressive marble sculpture.
-Kouros of Apollonas, named after a village it still lays by, does not follow the Kouros rules.
-It has more distinctive face features than those in Melanes.
-Actually, it seems to depict an older man (some call it a Colossus of Dionysus)!
+Kouros of Apollonas, named after a village it still lies by, does not follow the Kouros rules.
+It has more distinctive facial features than those in Melanes.
+Actually, it seems to depict an older man (some call it the Colossus of Dionysus)!
 Additionally, instead of still arms close to the body, its right arm would have been stretched out.
-Kouros of Apollonas is also much bigger than the fellows in Melanes; it has 10,5 meter in length and weighs about 80 tons!
+Kouros of Apollonas is also much bigger than the fellows in Melanes; it is 10.5 meters in length and weighs about 80 tons!

 11. Explore the museums of Apeiranthos